 What is it?

-- Apache NetBeans is a development environment, tooling platform and an application framework.
+- Apache NetBeans is a development environment, tooling platform, and application framework.

 The IDE provides editors, wizards, and templates to help you create applications in Java, PHP, and many other languages.